 This use case will demonstrate how to define, design, build, and deploy a chatbot which can engage your customers and provide them with relevant information about their account status.

-8. After you finish designing the dialogs, use the Simulator tab to check how well your dialogs perform in simulations of real-life conversations.
+After all the dialogs are designed, use the Simulator tab to check how well your dialogs perform in simulations of real-life conversations.